 If you plead guilty or no contest, you will be sentenced.
 If you plead not guilty, you will go through a pre-trial process where you will attempt to resolve the case with the prosecutor before trial.
 If you cannot reach a resolution with the prosecutor, your case will go to trial, where you will be found guilty or not guilty.

 Intermountain Legal can get involved immediately to maximize your chances of success.
 By taking immediate action, an attorney can ensure that your rights are protected and that you make the right decisions.
-A DUI defense attorney will know how to challenge key evidence, which can lead to the reduction or complete dismissal of your criminal charges.
+A Utah DUI attorney will know how to challenge key evidence, which can lead to the reduction or complete dismissal of criminal charges.

 To contact the DUI attorneys at Intermountain Legal, call 801-990-4200 or click here to fill out our email form.

 To read more about DUI Charges in Utah see the links below: